To download/save this report in PDF format, please click here

 Business Web Sites:

 The price structure for imported goods in Panama depends on the level of competition.
 The costs of transportation and import duties vary from item to item.
 Local prices can be higher or lower than world average depending on local competitive conditions.
 For the sake of illustration, the calculation below demonstrates average costs added to a product before it reaches the consumer.
-Import duties average 10% over cost, while insurance, and freight (CIF) value and wholesale and retail markups are about 25% each.
+Import duties from non-FTA countries average 10% over cost, while insurance, and freight (CIF) value and wholesale and retail markups are about 25% each.

 Average Pricing Schedule